Prejudice (legal term): Common law

-In many common law jurisdictions, such as the United States, the United Kingdom, Ireland, Canada, Australia, New Zealand and Singapore, the phrase has several usages.
+In many common law jurisdictions, such as the United States, the United Kingdom, Ireland, Canada, Australia, New Zealand, Hong Kong and Singapore, the phrase has several usages.

 Dismissal

 A civil matter which is "dismissed with prejudice" is over forever, because the claim cannot be refiled.
 This is a final judgment, not subject to further action, other than appeal to a higher court.
 Absent a successful appeal, the plaintiff is prohibited from bringing any other lawsuit based on the claim.

 If it is an involuntary dismissal, the judge has determined that the plaintiff has brought the case in bad faith, has failed to bring the case in a reasonable time, has failed to comply with court procedures, or on the merits after hearing the arguments in court.
 The dismissal itself may be appealed.

 If it is a "voluntary dismissal with prejudice", it is the result of an out-of-court agreement or settlement between parties that they agree is final.

-If the case is dismissed "without prejudice" the lawsuit can be filed again by the plaintiff.
+If the case is dismissed "without prejudice", the lawsuit can be filed again by the plaintiff.
 Typically, before a defendant has answered the suit or made a motion in the case, a plaintiff may file for "dismissal without prejudice" more easily and may do so for tactical reasons such as filing in a different jurisdiction.